 My name is Harmony.
 I’m a freelance writer, wife, and mom of three.
 When I’m not sitting in the carpool line or folding towels, I write: essays, listicles, op-eds, blog posts, shareable content, and have work published in three anthologies.

-I made a name for myself writing about alcohol and motherhood.
+I made a name for myself writing humor content revolving around alcohol and motherhood.
 Then, in 2017, I got sober.
 It was shocking to everyone, most of all me, when I admitted I had a problem; most people don’t imagine a highly functioning woman who still manages to hold together a marriage and a home when they picture an alcoholic.

 Addiction is a sneaky bitch.
 You can read about my getting-sober journey here.